McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="info" icon="plus-circle" title=" " %}}New{{% /badge %}} The [`attachments`]({{% relref "shortcodes/attachments" %}}), [`badge`]({{% relref "shortcodes/badge" %}}), [`button`]({{% relref "shortcodes/button" %}}) and [`notice`]({{% relref "shortcodes/notice" %}}) shortcodes have a new parameter `color` to set arbitrary CSS color values.

+  Additionally the `--ACCENT-color` brand color introduced in version 5.8.0 is now supported with these shortcodes.

 ---

 ## 5.9.0 (2022-12-23)